From Kolkata to Vadodara, people appeal to govt to connect Patna collectorate with tourism | Law-Order

 From Kolkata to Vadodara, people appeal to govt to connect Patna collectorate with tourism

-The centuries-old Patna Collectorate, parts of which were built during the Dutch era, is an "untapped tourism goldmine" which if leveraged to full potential can help tell the untold stories of the city and "generate revenues" for the government, many heritage lovers from across the country said on Sunday.
-The fate of the historic landmark in the Bihar capital currently hangs in the balance, and on World Tourism Day, experts and ordinary citizens, from Patna to Vadodara and Delhi to Kolkata, made a fresh appeal to the government to not demolish the iconic complex located on the banks of the Ganga river.
+The centuries-old Patna Collectorate, parts of which were built during the Dutch era, is an "untapped tourism goldmine" which if leveraged to full potential can help tell the untold stories of the city and "generate revenues" for the government, many heritage lovers from across the country have said.
+The fate of the the historic landmark in the Bihar capital currently hangs in the balance, and on World Tourism Day on Sunday, experts and ordinary citizens, from Patna to Vadodara and Delhi to Kolkata, made a fresh appeal to the government to not demolish the iconic complex located on the banks of the Ganga river.

 "Worldwide, a new trend is beginning that people now want to experience the actual living heritage of a city, which people interact with on a daily basis.
 They want to see the less talked about historic elements of the city vis-a-vis going only to the celebrated or the famous ones.
 And, for Patna, the Collectorate is one such landmark," he said.
 Chakraborty, who has worked on a UNESCO award-winning project in Serampore in West Bengal, again appealed to the Bihar government to rethink the decision and not "squander away the wealth" of this "priceless city heritage".